Colin Kaepernick: Activism

 After initial backlash against his protests, Kaepernick pledged to donate $1 million to "organizations working in oppressed communities".
 He donated $25,000 to the Mothers Against Police Brutality organization that was started by Collette Flanagan, whose son fell victim to police brutality.
 In 2018, Kaepernick announced that he would make the final $100,000 donation of his "Million Dollar Pledge" in the form of $10,000 donations to charities that would be matched by celebrities.

 Inspired by Kaepernick, other NFL players and pro athletes conducted various forms of silent protests during the national anthem.
 His San Francisco teammates awarded him the team's Len Eshmont Award, as the player who best epitomized the inspirational and courageous play of former 49er Len Eshmont.
 Then-49ers head coach Chip Kelly later said that Kaepernick was "zero distraction" that season.

 Also in 2016, Kaepernick and his partner Nessa founded the "Know Your Rights Camp", an organization which held free seminars to disadvantaged youths to teach them about self-empowerment, American history, and legal rights.
 In April 2020, the Know Your Rights Camp launched a relief fund for individuals impacted by the COVID-19 pandemic.
 Kaepernick donated $100,000 to the fund.

 In 2018, Nike released an ad featuring Kaepernick with the text, "Believe in something.
 Even if it means sacrificing everything."
 NFL spokesperson Jocelyn Moore responded to the ad saying Kaepernick's social justice campaign, "deserve(s) our attention and action".

 In July 2019, Nike released a shoe featuring the Betsy Ross flag called the Air Max 1 Quick Strike Fourth of July trainers.
 The trainers were designed to celebrate Independence Day.
 The model was subsequently withdrawn after Colin Kaepernick told the brand he and others found the flag offensive because they associated it with slavery.
 Joe Scarborough decried Nike's decision as "politically correct madness", saying that the flag should be seen as a symbol of resistance against King George III.
 Scarborough also felt that this instance of political correctness could help Donald Trump to be re-elected.
 Charles Taylor of Forbes described Nike's decision as a blunder, noting that no significant number of Americans view the Betsy Ross flag as a racist symbol and that a poll shows that 85% of American millennials like seeing the U.S. flag on Independence Day.
-Nike's decision to withdraw the product drew criticism from Arizona's Republican Governor, Doug Ducey, who subsequently pulled a US$2 million tax incentive for a Nike factory in the state, and Texas's Republican Senator Ted Cruz.
+Nike's decision to withdraw the product drew criticism from Arizona Republican Governor Doug Ducey, who subsequently pulled a US$2 million tax incentive for a Nike factory in the state, and Texas Republican Senator Ted Cruz.